czan/wingman/README.md

   (/ 1 0))
 ```

-This would allow a handler to invoke `(use-restart :use-value 10)` to recover from this exception, and to return `10` as the result of the `with-restarts` form.
+This would allow a handler to invoke `(invoke-restart :use-value 10)` to recover from this exception, and to return `10` as the result of the `with-restarts` form.

 In addition, restarts can have three extra attributes defined: